 The Chianti wine region boasts delightful vistas framing the vine covered rolling hills and ever present cypresses, along with an unhurried pace of life and picturesque villages, and a balmy climate.
 It's no surprise that many northern European citizens have relocated to this part of Italy.
 Enchanting village and small towns await the visitor, where you can sojourn at a pleasant cafe or wine bar and watch the world go by.

-Avventure Bellissime offers two wine tours of the Chianti wine region departing from Florence:
+Avventure Bellissime wine tours of the Chianti wine region departing from Florence:

-Small Group Day Tours of the Chianti - feature wine tastings and tours at two celebrated wineries in the Chianti, & enchanting hill towns off-the beaten-track
+Private Day Tours of the Chianti and hill towns of Tuscany - feature wine tastings and tours at two celebrated wineries in the Chianti, & enchanting hill towns off-the beaten-track

 The principal towns of the Chianti are Greve in Chianti, Radda in Chianti and Castellina in Chianti.
 Greve in Chianti is the unofficial capital of the region that boasts a friendly market town atmosphere with its attractive arcaded Piazza Matteotti and the church of St. Croce.
 While Radda in Chianti is a typical Tuscan Hill Town that invites you to stroll through its steep streets and to follow the old medieval road that circles the village within the walls of the town.
 Castellina in Chianti sits on ridge that enjoys splendid views in all directions.
 The defiant 15th century medieval walls and fortified town give an indication of the violent past of this area during the wars between Florence and Siena.